PVH (NYSE:PVH) Updates FY 2022 Earnings Guidance

 PVH (NYSE:PVH – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $9.000-$9.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.920.
-The company issued revenue guidance of $9.34 billion-$9.43 billion, compared to the consensus revenue estimate of $9.50 billion.PVH also updated its FY23 guidance to $9.00 EPS.
+The company issued revenue guidance of $9.34 billion-$9.43 billion, compared to the consensus revenue estimate of $9.50 billion.PVH also updated its Q1 2022 guidance to $1.550-$1.600 EPS.

-PVH (NYSE:PVH – Get Rating) last issued its earnings results on Tuesday, March 29th.
-The textile maker reported $2.84 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.00 by $0.84.
-PVH had a return on equity of 10.13% and a net margin of 5.72%.
-The company had revenue of $2.43 billion for the quarter, compared to analysts’ expectations of $2.38 billion.
-During the same period last year, the business earned ($0.38) EPS.
-PVH’s quarterly revenue was up 16.3% compared to the same quarter last year.
-On average, equities analysts forecast that PVH will post 9.3 EPS for the current year.
+PVH (NYSE:PVH – Get Rating) last announced its quarterly earnings data on Tuesday, March 29th.
+The textile maker reported $2.84 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.00 by $0.84.
+PVH had a return on equity of 14.34% and a net margin of 10.40%.
+The company had revenue of $2.43 billion for the quarter, compared to analyst estimates of $2.38 billion.
+During the same quarter in the previous year, the company earned ($0.38) EPS.
+The firm’s revenue for the quarter was up 16.3% compared to the same quarter last year.
+On average, sell-side analysts predict that PVH will post 9.09 EPS for the current year.

-Several brokerages have weighed in on PVH.
-Deutsche Bank Aktiengesellschaft raised their price objective on PVH from $123.00 to $125.00 and gave the company a hold rating in a research note on Friday, December 3rd.
-Telsey Advisory Group dropped their price objective on PVH from $140.00 to $120.00 and set an outperform rating on the stock in a research note on Thursday, March 24th.
-StockNews.com began coverage on PVH in a research note on Thursday.
-They set a strong-buy rating on the stock.
-Bank of America raised their price objective on PVH from $136.00 to $156.00 and gave the company a buy rating in a research note on Thursday, February 17th.
-Finally, Wedbush cut PVH from an outperform rating to a neutral rating and lowered their target price for the stock from $140.00 to $85.00 in a research note on Monday, March 7th.
-One investment analyst has rated the stock with a sell rating, nine have assigned a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat, PVH presently has a consensus rating of Hold and an average price target of $114.25.
+A number of equities research analysts have recently issued reports on PVH shares.
+Truist Financial reduced their price target on shares of PVH from $100.00 to $81.00 and set a hold rating for the company in a research report on Tuesday.
+Morgan Stanley downgraded shares of PVH from an overweight rating to an equal weight rating and reduced their price target for the company from $122.00 to $89.00 in a research report on Thursday, March 31st.
+Credit Suisse Group reduced their price target on shares of PVH from $145.00 to $112.00 and set an outperform rating for the company in a research report on Wednesday, March 30th.
+Zacks Investment Research downgraded shares of PVH from a hold rating to a sell rating and set a $89.00 price target for the company. in a research report on Monday, March 28th.
+Finally, StockNews.com started coverage on shares of PVH in a research report on Thursday, March 31st.
+They set a strong-buy rating for the company.
+One equities research analyst has rated the stock with a sell rating, ten have issued a hold rating, seven have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat, the stock currently has an average rating of Hold and a consensus target price of $109.82.

-A number of hedge funds have recently bought and sold shares of PVH.
-Legal & General Group Plc grew its holdings in shares of PVH by 1.5% during the fourth quarter.
-Legal & General Group Plc now owns 191,273 shares of the textile maker’s stock worth $20,399,000 after purchasing an additional 2,826 shares in the last quarter.
-Barclays PLC grew its holdings in shares of PVH by 136.9% during the fourth quarter.
-Barclays PLC now owns 172,249 shares of the textile maker’s stock worth $18,371,000 after purchasing an additional 99,552 shares in the last quarter.
-Deutsche Bank AG grew its holdings in shares of PVH by 4.6% during the fourth quarter.
-Deutsche Bank AG now owns 112,656 shares of the textile maker’s stock worth $12,014,000 after purchasing an additional 4,915 shares in the last quarter.
-Thrivent Financial for Lutherans grew its holdings in shares of PVH by 185.1% during the fourth quarter.
-Thrivent Financial for Lutherans now owns 90,209 shares of the textile maker’s stock worth $9,625,000 after purchasing an additional 58,568 shares in the last quarter.
-Finally, GAM Holding AG grew its holdings in shares of PVH by 10.0% during the fourth quarter.
-GAM Holding AG now owns 79,411 shares of the textile maker’s stock worth $8,469,000 after purchasing an additional 7,200 shares in the last quarter.
-99.58% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently modified their holdings of PVH.
+GAM Holding AG raised its holdings in PVH by 10.0% in the 4th quarter.
+GAM Holding AG now owns 79,411 shares of the textile maker’s stock valued at $8,469,000 after acquiring an additional 7,200 shares during the last quarter.
+Barclays PLC raised its holdings in PVH by 136.9% in the 4th quarter.
+Barclays PLC now owns 172,249 shares of the textile maker’s stock valued at $18,371,000 after acquiring an additional 99,552 shares during the last quarter.
+Squarepoint Ops LLC acquired a new position in PVH in the 4th quarter valued at $215,000.
+CIBC World Markets Inc. acquired a new position in PVH in the 4th quarter valued at $203,000.
+Finally, Millennium Management LLC raised its holdings in PVH by 38.5% in the 4th quarter.
+Millennium Management LLC now owns 10,180 shares of the textile maker’s stock valued at $1,086,000 after acquiring an additional 2,828 shares during the last quarter.
+Institutional investors own 99.58% of the company’s stock.

 About PVH (Get Rating)